beanshell/beanshell/BeanShell/tests/README.txt

 	the test scripts.

 Interactive/
-	Scripts which must be run interactively to test.
+	Ad-hoc scripts / apps which currently must be run interactively to test.

-classes/
+	The goal will be to move all of this into automated tests.

+src/
 	Java classes used by the scripts. e.g. to test calling into particular Java structures and packaging.